deenaariff/RubiksCube/README.md

 Run start script
 `python start.py`
 ## Usage
-A browser window should open.
-If not navigate to localhost:3000/.
-`open -a "Google Chrome" localhost:3000`
+Connect to localhost 3000 on browser or navigate to web page via `open -a "Google Chrome" localhost:3000`
 The rubik's cube can be rotated with the arrow keys.
 Click on a square to select it and enable a row or column movement.
 Create a user to Record Results